wallytutor/CanteraPFR/README.md

 # Documentation

-**Outdated/deprecated:** the documentation will continue to be as follows once Cython modules are written/updated.
+**Only after building the project, otherwise Sphinx will not be able to import!**

 In order to generate the documentation, go to directory `doc/` and run `make`.
 This will provide a list of types you can compile the documentation.
 The default